ngholson/g4ScoreBoard/README.md

 this is a purely javascript/html/css driven pool scoreboard system for OBS Studio

-free to use and modify as long as all copyright statments remain intact.

 Salotto logo is the copyright of Salotto and is used with their permission. for more information about Salotto please visit https://salotto.app
 ```